Frank Nwachukwu Ndili: Career

-Frank Ndili joined the University of Nigeria in 1971 and became Professor in 1974.
+Ndili joined the University of Nigeria in 1971 and became Professor in 1974.
 His career began as a physics lecturer at the University of Ibadan from 1964-1968.
 He was a visiting scientist at the International Centre, Trieste, Italy in 1967.
-He was a research fellow at Atomic Energy University of Warsaw, Poland from 1967-1968, then Principal Scientific Officer, Daresbury Nuclear Physics Research Warrington, England from 1968-1971.
+He was a research fellow at Atomic Energy University of Warsaw, Poland from 1967-1968, then Principal Scientific Officer, Daresbury Nuclear Physics Research Warrington, England from 1968–1971.
 He was also a senior lecturer for physics at the University of Nigeria (UNN) between 1971 and 1973.
-Ndili was the Head of Department of Physics at the University of Nigeria from 1973-1976.
+Ndili was the Head of Department of Physics at the University of Nigeria from 1973–1976.
 From 1976 to 1980, he was Dean of the Faculty of Physical Sciences at UNN.
 In 1980, he became the Vice Chancellor.
 He served out his tenure as the VC of UNN in 1985.
 After his tenure, he proceeded on leave of absence overseas.
 In 2005, he returned to UNN.
 He was conferred Professor Emeritus of the University of Nigeria in 2016 in recognition of his outstanding contribution to scholarship, and his distinguished service to the University.
+Ndili died on 13 February 2024 at the age of 89.